New research suggests aluminium is bad for gut health

 For more ways to protect your gut bacteria read the following blog posts:

-Alternatively, you may find this blog post on Crohn's interesting New study explores the effects of Crohn's treatments on gut flora
+Healthcare practitioners can see: New study support probiotics for daily stress and New study explores the effects of Crohn's treatments on gut flora

 1. C. Vignal | P. Desreumaux | M. Body-Malapel (2016) Gut: An underestimated target organ for Aluminum.
 Morphologie.
 Published ahead http://www.sciencedirect.com/science/article/pii/S1286011516000266